thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 #### Set Adapter

-When using multi node to deploy WebSocket, multiple nodes can communicate with Redis.
-You can set up adapter to achieve.
+When using multiple nodes to deploy WebSocket, multiple nodes can communicate with Redis.
+You can get things done by set up adapter.

 ```js
 import redis from 'socket.io-redis';